UFUG2601-CPP-Programming/Lab/lab05/README.md

-# Lab 05 - The challenges from recurssion
+# Lab 05 - The Challenges from Recursion

 ## Our goal in Lab 05
 1. Learn to debug your code using vscode.
-2. Get an basic inspection of a recursion program.
+2. Get a basic inspection of a recursion program.
 3. Finish the problem in OJ.

 ## Fibonacci Series in Recursion